Show off your ax with a DIY Guitar Display Frame! It’s a cheap and easy way to make your guitars the focal point of any wall!

 I masked off the gap…

 And then I mixed up a batch of my homemade stainable wood filler (my favorite wood filler is Bondo, but it is not suitable for a piece that will be stained).
-I gathered up some sawdust from the collection bag of one of my random orbital sanders and mixed it with shellac until I had a nice paste.
+I gathered up some sawdust from the collection bag of one of my random orbit sanders and mixed it with shellac until I had a nice paste.

 You can see more on the process of making the wood filler in my farmhouse dining table post.